Skip to contents

 max_n Maximum sample size per stratum (to cap dominant strata)

-These only apply when using allocation methods (equal, proportional, neyman, optimal).
+These only apply when using allocation methods (equal, proportional, neyman, optimal, power).

 Best Practices